opnsense/docs/source/manual/how-tos/caddy.rst

 **Subdomain**                       Select a subdomain.
 This will put the handler on the subdomain instead of the domain.
 Use only with wildcard domains and subdomains.
 **Handle Type**                     `handle` or `handle path` can be chosen.
 If in doubt, always use `handle`, the most common option. `handle path` is used to strip the path from the URI.
 **Handle Path**                     Leave this empty to create a catch all location or enter a location like  `/foo/*` or `/foo/bar*`.
+**>Header**                         Header options
+**Header Manipulation**             Select one or multiple header manipulations.
+These will be set to this handler.
+Generally this is not needed.
+Setting a wrong configuration can be a security risk or break functionality.
 **>Upstream**                       Upstream options
 **Upstream Domain**                 Should be an internal domain name or an IP Address of the upstream destination that should receive the reverse proxied traffic.
 **Upstream Port**                   Should be the port the upstream destination listens on.
 This can be left empty to use Caddy default port 80.